habitat-sh/habitat/www/source/docs/get-habitat.html.md

 ---

 # Get Habitat
-To get started with Habitat, you only need to download the `hab` command-line interface tool at [download site]().
+To get started with Habitat, you only need to download the `hab` command-line interface tool at [download site]().{::comment} Need to replace with final download URL. {:/comment}

 If you are using Mac OS X and intend to build Habitat packages, you also need to install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox).